 I must mention one of the other things we did – twice, because it was so good.
 We travelled down the coast to Culzean Castle, which is a National Trust for Scotland property.
 It has an absolutely amazing outdoor kids play area which Lauren loved.
 As we are National Trust for Scotland members, we got free entry.
 Also, next door to Craig Tara is Heads of Ayr farm which we ran out of time to do, but we will definitely visit next time.

 I hope you enjoyed my Haven Craig Tara review.
-Have you been there before?
+If you fancy booking and are looking for a Haven discount code, don’t forget to sign up to Kids Pass for a £1 30 day trial – when clicking the Haven link on their website you get up to £50 off your booking.
+Have you been to Haven Craig Tara before?
 Are there any other Haven resorts you recommend?
 I’d love to check out Haggerston Castle in the future.